ryanx-sir/ThinkBook14-AlderLake-Hackintosh/README.md

 # Overview

-It is possible to install and run macOS Ventura with eGPU(tb3 or oculink) on alder lake and newer laptops.
+It is possible to install and run macOS Ventura with eGPU(tb3 or oculink) on alder lake and newer laptops. without eGPU, the iGPU framebuffer not load, external displays not work, laptop LVDS brightness not work but hidpi ok.
 NOTE : eGPU do not support spoof by Whatevergreen

 # todo

 1. CFG Lock: both modGRUBShell.efi and ru.efi unlock fail: write variable failed 0x00000008
    0xCA60C VarStoreEFI: VarStoreId: 0x3 [B08F97FF-E6E8-4193-A997-5E9E9B0ADB32], Attrubutes: 7, Size: 379, Name: CpuSetup
    {26 23 03 00 FF 97 8F B0 E8 E6 93 41 A9 97 5E 9E 9B 0A DB 32 07 00 00 00 79 03 43 70 75 53 65 74 75 70 00}
    0xCFC8F One Of: CFG Lock, VarStoreInfo (VarOffset/VarName): 0x43, VarStore: 0x3

 2. CPU smc
-   The cpu fan and sensor are not working.
-It seems that SMCProcessor and SMCSuperIO are not effective, but the Intel Power Gadget tool can read the cpu temperature normally.
+   temperature sensors not show in iStatMenus. but the Intel Power Gadget tool can read normally.

 # BIOS Settings

 * Secure Boot: Disabled
-* STAT Controller Mode: AHCI
 * Everything else defaults.

 # Warning!!!